rkaunismaa/ComputerVisionProjectsWithPyTorch/README.md

 6:37pm Looks like we need to download assets from the [OpenCv repo](https://github.com/opencv/opencv/tree/master/data/haarcascades) but the names are different from what is shown in the book.
 I am going to pull down what I think are the assets with the most similar names from the book and give them a go ... sigh ... the assets are already part of the repo for this book! ...

 7:13pm hmm I can't access my video camera using opencv in the first notebook of chapter 3 ... gonna pass and move on.

+## Monday, September 4, 2023

+2:39pm Continuing with chapter 3 ...
+Hmm the book uses Yolo V3 but a quick search reveals there is now a YOLO V7!
+Gotta wonder about the value of attempting to use V3 when we have V7!

+2:47pm Hah!
+Nope!
+There is a [YOLO V8](https://pypi.org/project/ultralytics/) At this point I wonder if I should just mess with V8 ...

+2:54pm Ultralytics offers a [docker image](https://hub.docker.com/r/ultralytics/ultralytics) Yeah, what the hell, let's pull er down and see what we get!

+4:30pm Damn ... its a 12.8gb docker image!
+Gonna give er a spin later ...